Looking to learn more about the local Hawaiian slang known as pidgin(sometimes capitalized “Pidgin”)? Here’s a basic

 Shoyu: This is the Japanese word for “soy sauce”.
 We use it too.

 Malasada: Malasadas are fried Portuguese donuts, typically covered with sugar and/or cinnamon.
 Highly recommend.
 I actually wrote an entire post on where to get the best malasadas on Oahu.

 Musubi: Definitely a local staple.
-It’s a rectangle of rice with a layer of (usually) spam that is wrapped in a sheet of nori.
+This local snack is a rectangle of rice with a layer of (usually) spam that is wrapped in a sheet of nori.
 Highly recommend.
 Oh, and I’ve tried to find the best musubi on Oahu, and so far 7/11 still tops the list (ask any local and they will agree).

 Li Hing Mui: This bright red powder is sweet, sour, and spicy all at the same time.
 And we put it on everything, from fresh fruit to dried fruit to shave ice to malasadas.